watheusctavares/Grilled-Cheese/README.md

 >**A simple installer to restore missing content from TS2LC.**

 # **What is restored?**
-- Restores the Body Shop.
+- Restores the Sims 2 Body Shop.
 - Restores the IKEA Stuff Pack.
 - Restores Music from the Radio.
 - Restores missing CAS items from the Happy Holidays Stuff Pack.